-Students must sign up for a payment plan with Nelnet Campus Commerce or by logging on in to their SabreNet account via MyMarian and clicking on "Make a Payment" at the top of their Home, or Finances Tab.
-Payment plans must be for the entire balance due after financial aid has been applied.
-There is a \$50 enrollment fee paid directly to Nelnet at the time of enrollment each semester.
+Students must sign up for a payment plan with Transact by logging in to their SabreNet account via MyMarian and clicking on "Make a Payment" under the Finances Tab.
+Payment plans must be for the entire balance due after financial aid has been/will be applied.
+There is a \$50 enrollment fee paid directly to Transact at the time of enrollment each semester.
 Increases and/or decreases may be made to payment plan amounts as necessary.